prongbang/SignatureBiometricSwift/README.md

 # SignatureBiometricSwift

-Generate key pair and signing using Local Authentication for iOS.
+Generate key pair and signing (NIST P-256 EC key pair using ECDSA) using Local Authentication for iOS.

 ## CocoaPods